ctu-vras/multirobot-calibration/README.md

  - jointStructure - the structure of the robot, created by joints

    - 1xN cellArray
-   - each element is another cellArray in mandatory format: {'nameOfJoint',jointType,'nameOfParent',indexInArrays,isEndEffector,group}
+   - each element is another cellArray in mandatory format: {'nameOfJoint',jointType,'nameOfParent',indexInArrays,group}

      - 'nameOfJoint' - string name of the joint
      - jointType - in format types.'type', where types. is enumeration class (see [Types](#Types))
      - 'nameOfParent' - string name of parent joint (parent must already exist!)
      - indexInArrays - index into DH, WL and bounds arrays (number of line corresponding to the joint)
-     - isEndEffector - 1/0 to set if joint is end-effector
      - group - in froamt group.'group', where group. is enumeration class (see [Groups](#groups))
    - the strucure can contain optional number of joints
  - structure - is Matlab struct with all other informations